Explanatory Notes Apparatus Notes ()

 Mark.

-P.S.
+in margin: P.S.
 She knows you & Mrs. T. know all about it, emendation—she likes that.

 Textual Commentary